NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Results

-A significant advantage of the algorithmic execution over the algorithms is that we can further improve their performance by adding a ground truth optimisation step.
-To evaluate the effectiveness of adding this step in \gls{nar}, we compared the predicted outputs after optimisation with the outputs of the baseline algorithms.
-Our results in \Cref{tab:mse_optimisation} and \Cref{tab:classification} demonstrate that the optimised NAR-*ICP models consistently outperform the benchmarks across all datasets, both in predicting the ground truth transformed pointclouds and in identifying the correct correspondences.
-This is indicated by the significantly lower \gls{mse}$^{\textbf{GT}}$ scores and substantially improved classification metrics, F1$^{\textbf{GT}}$, P$^{\textbf{GT}}$, R$^{\textbf{GT}}$, and A$^{\textbf{GT}}$.
+\textbf{Ground Truth Optimisation. } A key advantage of NAR-*ICP over the algorithms is that we can further improve their performance by adding a ground truth optimisation step.
+We note that this step is not part of the original NAR implementation in CLRS-30.
+We assess its effectiveness by comparing its performance not only against \texttt{NAR-CLRS}, but also against the baseline algorithms, evaluating the predicted outputs after optimisation against the algorithms' outputs.
+Our results in \Cref{tab:mse_optimisation}, \Cref{tab:classification}, and earlier in \Cref{tab:y_gt_rte_rre}, demonstrate that the optimised NAR-*ICP models consistently outperform the benchmarks across all datasets, both in predicting the ground truth transformed point clouds and in identifying the correct correspondences.
+This is evident by the significantly lower \gls{mse}$^{\textbf{GT}}$ scores and substantially improved classification metrics, F1$^{\textbf{GT}}$, P$^{\textbf{GT}}$, R$^{\textbf{GT}}$, and A$^{\textbf{GT}}$.
+Additionally, our optimised version achieves notably improved predictive performance against the training signal compared to \texttt{NAR-CLRS} in: a) \Cref{tab:mse_pred} and \Cref{tab:class_pred}, where the final output of NAR-*ICP is calculated equivalently to \texttt{NAR-CLRS} but with our learned termination, and b) in \cref{tab:terminations}, where NAR-*ICP is executed without our learned termination, in \texttt{NAR-CLRS}.